jeffreybergier/Blog-Getting-Started-with-Vision/README.md

 # Blog: Getting Started with Vision

 ## What is Vision?
 Vision is a new framework from Apple for iOS 11 and other Apple platforms.
-Vision is a part of the [Core ML](https://developer.apple.com/machine-learning/) framework and they work hand in hand.
-CoreML is the new framework that makes it really easy to take a machine learning model and run data through it to get results.
-The Vision framework helps you feed machine learning models that expect images, a video stream.
-Using the Vision framework, its really easy to process a live feed from the camera and extract information from each frame using both built in and external machine learning modesl.
+Vision is a part of the [Core ML](https://developer.apple.com/machine-learning/) framework.
+CoreML is the new framework that makes it really easy to take a machine learning model and run your data through it to get predictions.
+The Vision framework helps you feed machine learning models that expect images.
+Using the Vision framework, its really easy to process a live feed from the camera and extract information from each frame using both built in and external machine learning models.

 ## Built-in Features
 Vision has a number of built in features.
 Some of the things vision can do on still images, others on video, most on both.

     - Face Detection
         - Individual feature detection, such as nose, mouth, left eye, etc
-    - Horizon detectionas
+    - Horizon detection
     - Rectangle detection
     - Character detection
     - Object tracking